Constipation: Symptoms, Causes, and Treatment

 1) Lack of dietary fibers:

-One of the major causes of constipation is lack of dietary fibers.
-To prevent constipation, take a lot of fibrous foods like fruits, vegetables, and whole grains.
 Avoid low fiber diet like fatty foods such as cheese, meat, eggs etc. Fibers facilitate the movement of the bowel thus, preventing constipation.

 2) Physical Inactivity: